farolee/EC2deploment_1st/README.md

-# Deploy of a static website on AWS ec2 Instances
+# Deploy a static website on AWS ec2 Instances